 Live With Your Parents

-The best advice that can be given to a person who wants to save money for an education is this: Live with your parents.
+The best advice that can be given to a person who wants to save money for education is this: Live with your parents.
 With no rental expense, a student can live cheaply and save up to $700 a month toward college.
 Living with family members is the best way for a person to save a large chunk of money for education.

 Rent a Cheap Dwelling

 Students who do not have the opportunity to live with their parents can try the next best thing, which is renting a cheap apartment.
-Finding a cheap home involves reading classified ads and speaking with people in the neighborhood.
+Finding a cheap home involves reading classified ads and speaking with people in the neighbourhood.
 Some private owners offer prices that are highly reasonable and affordable.

 Live Cheaply and Cut Expenses

-If renting a cheap apartment still does not leave much money life for educational expense, then you can cut expenses.
+If renting a cheap apartment still does not leave much money life for educational expenses, then you can cut expenses.
 Cable bills, telephone bills and car insurance bills can be manipulated to save money.
 A smart person can save up to $200 per month on the aforementioned bills.

 Be Careful With Financial Aid

 Lastly, a student will want to be careful with student loans.
-Sometimes, student loans seems like they are “free money,” but they are not free by any means.
+Sometimes, student loans seem like they are “free money,” but they are not free by any means.
 The student must eventually pay back every penny of a student loan no matter what life brings for that person.
 Therefore, he or she must save as much money as possible and select a school carefully.

-Many for-profit organizations are out there to charge students as much as possible for their educations.
+Many for-profit organizations are out there to charge students as much as possible for their education.
 They are aware of the maximum loan amounts, and some of them inflate the prices of their curriculums.
 A student should try to choose a community school or local college to attend.
-Those universities will offer more realistic tuitions than for-profit schools will.
+Those universities will offer more realistic tuition than for-profit schools will.
 Grants can help cover many of the expenses of attending a local college.